Generation and characterization of customized perfect Laguerre-Gaussian beams with arbitrary profiles: Introduction

 \section{Introduction}

-Structure lights with customized intensity, phase, and polarization distributions \cite{rubinsztein2016roadmap,forbes2021structured} have promoted the development of fundamental physics \cite{hansen2016singular}, optical tweezers \cite{baumgartl2008optically}, imaging \cite{vettenburg2014light}, optical communications \cite{torres2012multiplexing}, and light-matter interactions \cite{wang2021efficient,Chen:21}, etc. Hermite–Gaussian (HG) beam\cite{abramochkin2004generalized,wang2016generalised}, Laguerre–Gaussian (LG) beam \cite{allen1999iv}, and Ince–Gaussian beam \cite{Bandres:04,yu2021optical} are three representative structure lights, which are the solutions of the paraxial wave equation (PWE) under Cartesian, polar, and elliptical coordinates, respectively.
-These beams can remain their transverse profiles unchanged for about one Rayleigh length propagation, but their beam sizes would expand due to diffraction.
-In 1987, J. Durnin \emph{et al.} propose that the zeroth-order Bessel beam possesses the non-diffraction characteristic \cite{PhysRevLett.58.1499}, that is their transverse structures neither deform nor expand over a significant propagation distance.
-This kind of beam displays a highly localized concentric ring structure, which is similar to the LG modes \cite{Mendoza-Hernandez:15}.
-However, a Bessel beam theoretically has infinite ring numbers and each ring carries equal energy, meaning that a Bessel beam has infinite energy and is inaccessible practically.
-So in experiment, the Bessel beams are apodized, e.g., by a Gaussian transmittance \cite{gutierrez2005helmholtz} and can propagate up to a finite distance without obvious diffraction.
-Recently, researchers make use of the formal connection between Bessel beams and LG beams (i.e., the relationship between the radial wave number of Bessel beam and the beam waist of LG beam) to propose a new spatial structure beam in theory, referred to as the perfect Laguerre-Gaussian (PLG) beam \cite{Mendoza-Hernandez:20}, and it was later verified experimentally \cite{doi:10.1063/5.0048741}.
-The most striking difference between the PLG beam and the LG beam is that its outer ring's radius is independent of the topological charge.
+Structure lights with customized intensity, phase, and polarization distributions \cite{rubinsztein2016roadmap,forbes2021structured} have promoted the development of fundamental physics \cite{hansen2016singular}, optical trapping \cite{10.1117/1.AP.3.3.034001,10.1063/5.0013276,baumgartl2008optically}, imaging \cite{vettenburg2014light}, optical communications \cite{torres2012multiplexing,10.1063/5.0054885}, and light-matter interactions \cite{10.1116/5.0016007,ZhenKun134201,Fuqiang52304,wang2021efficient,Chen:21,wang2022experimental}, etc. Hermite–Gaussian (HG) beam\cite{wang2016generalised}, Laguerre–Gaussian (LG) beam \cite{PhysRevA.45.8185}, and Ince–Gaussian beam \cite{Bandres:ince,Yu:21} are three representative structure lights, which are the solutions of the paraxial wave equation under Cartesian, polar, and elliptical coordinates, respectively.
+These beams can remain their transverse profiles unchanged for about one Rayleigh length propagation, but suffer from an overall scaling of light spot due to diffraction.
+In 1987, by solving the Helmholtz equation in circular coordinates, Durnin proposed a well-known non-diffracting beam \cite{PhysRevLett.58.1499}, namely the Bessel beam, whose transverse structures neither deform nor expand over a significant propagation distance.
+However, an ideal Bessel beam with infinite energy is inaccessible practically.
+Thus in most realistic experiments, the Bessel beam is apodized to a Bessel-Gaussian (BG) beam \cite{McLaren:12,chu2015generating,zhi2023chip} that can be approximated as non-diffracting.
+Alternatively, some other forms of non-diffracting beams, e.g., Mathieu \cite{Gutierrez-Vega:00} and Weber beams \cite{Bandres:04}, can be obtained by extending the frame for solving the wave equation in elliptic and parabolic coordinates.